automorphism88/snapraid-btrfs/README.md

 the filesystem or block device level.

 ### Q: What is the 'dsync' command and what is it for?
-A: Short for 'diff-sync', this command creates a set of read-only snapshots, runs a `snapraid diff`, and then asks for confirmation before running a `snapraid sync` with the same snapshots.
+A: Short for `diff-sync`, this command creates a set of read-only snapshots, runs a `snapraid diff`, and then asks for confirmation before running a `snapraid sync` with the same snapshots.
 Since snapraid can only restore the array to the state it was in at the time of the last sync, syncing is a destructive action, and the `dsync` command allows the user to make sure the new snapshots are okay before continuing with the sync.
-The behavior of this command is equivalent to running `snapraid-btrfs diff` followed by `snapraid-btrfs -i -u diff sync`.
+The behavior of this command is equivalent to running `snapraid-btrfs diff` followed by `snapraid-btrfs --use-snapshot-all diff --interactive sync`, except that `snapraid-btrfs dsync` will only run the sync if `snapraid diff` indicates that there have been changes since the last sync.
+Otherwise, `snapraid-btrfs dsync` will simply exit after the diff.

 ### Q: What about pooling?
 A: If you run `snapraid-btrfs pool` the symlinks created in your pool directory